softeng-feup/open-cx-aacm/Development-Report.md

 	  * If selected yes, cases continues at Actor selects a file.
 	  * If selected no, cases continues at Returns to the lectures main page.

+**Delete Questions**

+* **Actor** : Speaker

+* **Description** : The speaker can delete questions raised by participants during his lecture.

+* **Preconditions and Postconditions**.
+The speaker may remove any questions posed in his lecture (preconditions); any of these actions will be reflected in the discussion forum for the talk in question.

+* **Normal Flow**.
+  * Actor selects lecture.
+  * Actor selects a question.
+  * Actor deletes question - A1 Actor doesn't delete question -
+  * Question is no longer available for everyone to see.
+  * Returns to the lecture questions page.

+* **Alternative Flows and Exceptions**.

+   * A1 - Actor doesn't delete question.
+   	  * System asks if user really wants leave without removing the question.
+	  * If selected yes, cases continues at Returns to the lecture questions page.
+	  * If selected no, cases continues at Actor selects a question.

 ### User stories
 This section contains the requirements of the product described as **user stories**, organized in a global **user story map** with **user roles** or **themes**.